igor0ser/bigmir2/readme.md

 What I have made for 4th point:
 --------------------------------
+  * Created almost pixel-perfect-markup.
-  * Used gulp.spritesmith that creates one png-file from many and creates scss-file with mixins for all sprites
+  * Used gulp.spritesmith that creates one png-file from many and creates scss-file with @mixins for all sprites.
-  * Used gulp-rigger for building html file from blocks
+  * Used gulp-rigger for building html file from blocks.
-  * Used include-media for media queries
+  * Used include-media for creating media queries.
-  * Used CSS Comb for sorting selectors during coding
+  * Used CSS Comb for sorting selectors during coding.
-  * Used attr() for creating after elements for links
+  * Used attr() for content in pseudo-elements for links.